 2 Pet 2:21-22, 21 “For it would have been better for them not to have known the way of righteousness, than having known it, to turn from the holy commandment delivered to them.
 22 But it has happened to them according to the true proverb: ‘A dog returns to his own vomit,” and, “a sow, having washed, to her wallowing in the mire.’”

 We need to learn the truth that not everyone who speaks from the pulpit is a genuine believer.
 The hard reality is that there are apostates and fakers in the church.
-If we do not alert ourselves to this truth, then we make ourselves vulnerable to deception.
+We make ourselves vulnerable to deception if we do not alert ourselves to this truth.

 New converts are especially susceptible to being misled by false religion.
 There is a difference between the true and the false and between the saved and the lost.
 There are all kinds of people within the structural church.

 Even the apostles did not recognize a phony in their midst.
 He was one of the original twelve apostles.
 Judas fooled them all except Jesus.
-He wormed his way into the group, but he was not truly a part of them spiritually.
+He wormed his way into the group, but he was never truly part of them spiritually.
 That is why he betrayed Christ.